Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Compiler

 The backend orders the instructions and applies simple optimizations (dead code elimination, constant folding, and common sub-expression elimination).
 We then transform the netlist assembly instructions into an equivalent sequence of lower assembly instructions whose operands match Manticore's 16-bit data path.
 Initially, the lower assembly is a monolithic sequence of instructions (a single process).
 After further optimizations, the compiler partitions the instructions into multiple processes.
 The compiler then optimizes each process by fusing chains of bitwise logic instructions into custom instructions.

 The final steps of compilation are scheduling and register allocation.
 Scheduling ensures that there are no data hazards in the pipeline by inserting \textcode{NOp} instructions to respect data dependencies.
 In addition, the \textcode{Send} instructions must be scheduled to ensure timely message delivery.
-The compiler then maps virtual registers in the assembly program to machine registers and emits binary code.
+The compiler then maps virtual registers to machine registers and emits binary code.
 The binary is then loaded into Manticore over the NoC by a runtime running on a host x86.
-The Appendix contains more details about the runtime (\secRef{runtime_appendix}).
+See Appendix~\secRef{runtime_appendix} for details.

 The compiler is 18K lines of Scala.
 The Yosys Verilog frontend passes are about 2K lines of C++.
 The runtime is built on top of the Xilinx runtime library (XRT) with about 800 lines of C++ code.